10-minute quickstart (zero-to-demo)¶

 That's it.
 Everything else (the gateway, the policy engine, the demo agent/tools) is seeded by the scripts below.

-1. Clone and start the gateway¶
+1. Clone the repository¶

 - A tenant (